serokell/blog-posts/Haskell and Dimensions/article.md

 expX_ SZ = emptyM :: DimMatrix D x2 Zero Double
 expX_ (SS l) = case lemma1 l (Sing :: Sing x1) of LEQ -> withSingI l $ (expX_ l) ^++^ ((withDelNumber expXi) (LessEq (Proxy :: Proxy (i - One))))
 ```
 Here we form the expectation (in terms of probability theory) of missed values and other elements in the presence of such missed values.
 Of course, we can't restore the real values of missed cells, this algorithm just finds an expectation of all values.  `expX_` is a recursive function: on every step of recursion, the function adds a new column to the accumulator.
 It is a suitable example of work with dependent types.
 The compiler checks the body of this function and ensures that this function creates a matrix with exactly `i` columns at runtime stage.
 On the other hand, there is also `lemma1`.
 Why do we need it?
-Unfortunately, the type checker is not so smart.
+Unfortunately, the type checker is not so smart as we are.
 We should prove such trivial statements as this one:
 ```haskell
 lemma1 :: forall (n :: Nat) (x :: Nat). (('S n <= x) ~ 'True) => Sing n -> Sing x -> (n :<=: x)
 lemma1 SZ _ = LEQ